arnicuscTeam/ACP-Eligibility/README.md

 For Metropolitan Division and County crosswalk, we add the names of each area by using the crosswalk files.

 Finally, we add the participation rate to the data.
 The participation rate is the number of people who are participating in ACP divided by the number of people who are eligible for ACP.

+#### Determine Eligibility
+When wanting to determine eligibility for ACP, we use the [determine_eligibility](Code/ACS_PUMS/acs_pums.py) function.
+This allows us to input theoretical changes to the criteria and see how it affects the number of people eligible for ACP.
+In the previous section, we explain how the function works and the steps for determining eligibility.
+In our report we use the following criteria to determine eligibility:

+- povpip = 135
+- has_pap = 1
+- has_ssip = 1
+- has_hins4 = 1
+- has_snap = 1
+- aian = 1
+- asian = 1
+- black = 1
+- nhpi = 1
+- white = 1
+- hispanic = 1
+- veteran = 1
+- elderly = 1
+- disability = 1
+- eng_very_well = 0

+We created this file at the State level.

 ### ACP Enrollment and Claims Tracker (ACP Tracker)